Gurkha-Technology-Open-Source/Global-Startup-Showcase/README.md

   "ceo": "CEO Name"
 }
 ```
+3. **Option A:** Add `logoUrl` field with your logo URL - GitHub Actions will automatically download it
-3. Add your logo (SVG or PNG) to `assets/logos/`
+4. **Option B:** Manually add your logo (SVG or PNG) to `assets/logos/` and update the `logo` field
-4. Create a pull request
+5. Create a pull request

+**Note:** If you provide a `logoUrl`, our automated system will download and optimize the logo.
+Otherwise, please ensure your logo file is under 100KB and in SVG or PNG format.

 ## Technologies Used